aidalgol/valheim-server-flake/README.md

 ## Usage
 (Your NixOS system configuration must already be a flake.)

-Add this flake as an input, add add the NixOS module.
+Add this flake as an input, and add the NixOS module.
 Your config should look something like this.
 ```nix
 {
   inputs = {